JackSzwergold/Writing/memories/Atari 400 Bullshit 1.md

 So after accepting cards and kisses on the cheek from relatives, I started to rip those boxes open.
 Soon enough I saw the word “Atari” on the side of silver box.
 I removed more wrapping and saw it right in front of me: “Atari 400 Personal Computer.”
 What?

-As I looked around the box, some relatives gasped and started to gab and my brother focused on explaining what the computer was.
+As I looked at the box and read the writing on it, some relatives gasped and started to gab and my brother focused on explaining what the computer was.

 “This is better than a video game system!” he said.
-“You can make your own games!” he added.
+“With this you can make your own games!” he added.

 I wasn’t exactly dejected; I mean programming your own games is fine but I guess I need to play some games to begin with.
+Espcially since I had no idea how to program anything at the time.

 “Are there any games?”
 I bluntly asked, and then and there my brother revealed a small pile of software.
-“Star Raiders” and “Life” and an audio cassette that said “Space Invaders” on it.
+“Star Raiders” and “Life” and a small cassette tape that said “Space Invaders” on it.
 I didn’t understand how that tape worked so my brother showed me.

-He took the cassette tape, stuck it into an odd looking tape deck that sat next to the computer and loaded it.
-For seemingly an eternity there was a blank blue screen on the TV set with the steady drone of a beep coming through a speaker.
+He took the cassette tape, stuck it into an odd looking Atari 410 tape deck that sat next to the computer and loaded it.
+For seemingly an eternity there was a blank blue screen on the TV set with the steady drone of a beep coming through the speaker.
+How thrilling.

 Soon enough the words “Space Invaders” showed up on the screen.
 But what I was looking at did not look like the “Space Invaders” I remembered from “40 Thieves” looked like.
 I grabbed. joystick and played.
 It was fun, but different.